Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Low-Income Housing Tax Credit

 Sticking with the notion of moving to opportunity, we turn our attention in this class into a deep dive on supply side initiatives with particular attention on the Low-income Housing Tax Credit (LIHTC).
 We focus on the recent work of Cook et a.
 (2024) which explores how the demand of low-income housing responds to the spatial location of the unit in ways which potentially make it harder for policy makers to target need.
-Slides
+Slides, Discussion Questions

 Cook et al. (2024)